bytebase/bytebase.com/content/docs/get-started/cloud.md

 <HintBlock type="info">

-Cloud instance provides limited memory.
-If you run large queries, please [self host Bytebase](/docs/get-started/self-host) (don't be scared, it's a single binary and deployment is easy).
+Cloud is for **demo** purpose and provides limited memory.
+For production use, please [self host Bytebase](/docs/get-started/self-host) (don't be scared, it's a single binary and deployment is easy).

 </HintBlock>

-Bytebase Cloud is hosted on Google Cloud us-central region.
+[Bytebase Cloud](https://hub.bytebase.com/) is hosted on Google Cloud GKE us-central region.
 With Bytebase Cloud, you can provision your Bytebase instance instantly.

 ## Whitelist the Bytebase Cloud IP